 Florida State University receives over 30,000 freshman applications each year; therefore, admission to the University is a competitive process.
-It is based on graduating from a regionally accredited high school with specific high school academic units, a cumulative weighted grade point average (GPA), and test scores.
+It is based on graduating from a regionally accredited high school with specific high school academic units, a cumulative grade point average (GPA) in those academic units, and test scores.
 Because of the number of applications we receive, satisfying minimum requirements does not guarantee admission.
-The academic profile of the middle 50% of freshmen accepted in 2013 was:
+The academic profile of the middle 50% of freshmen accepted in 2014 was:

 Applicants who bring other important attributes to the University community may also receive additional consideration.
 These applicants include students applying to the CARE Summer Bridge Program, visual and performing artists, and skilled athletes.

 Please note that letters of recommendation are not required and will not be used in the decision-making process.

 Announcing a new requirement for 2015 freshman applicants: the Self-reported Student Academic Record (SSAR)

 Think of SSAR as an abbreviated form of your high school transcript created by you.
 It replaces the official high school and college transcripts used by the Office of Admissions during the initial review process.
 At the SSAR website, you will be asked to list all of the classes and grades earned or in progress in the 5 academic subject areas (English, Mathematics, Natural Science, Social Science/History, and World Language).
 There is also an "Other" category for you to enter all other AICE, AP, IB, and dual enrollment classes and their corresponding grades that are not associated with the 5 academic subject areas.
 For instance, AP Music Theory, IB Theory of Knowledge, and HUM 2210 (a humanities class) would fall under this category.